 |Person-in-Charge||Mary Beth Rosson|

-This postbaccalaureate certificate program is designed to provide students with both a breadth and depth of training in information cybersecurity.
+This graduate credit certificate is designed to provide students with a foundation in information systems cybersecurity.
 The certificate will enable those completing the program to market to academic institutions, government, and technology-based businesses.
-Students will be exposed to principles, models, tools, and applications in information security that specifically focus on network security, security and risk management, digital forensics, crisis and disaster management, and web security and privacy.
-A distance education format is used to accommodate the needs of professionals already active in this area.
-The certificate program is an attractive option not only for those who desire advanced education but do not wish a full master's degree program, but also for students who might wish to take a certificate to determine if they are interested in a complete postbaccalaureate degree program in Information Sciences and Technology (IST).
+Students will be exposed to principles, models, tools, and applications in information security that specifically focus on network security, security and risk management, digital forensics, knowledge management, crisis and disaster management, and web security and privacy.

 Applicants apply for admission to the program via the Graduate School application for admission.
 Requirements listed here are in addition to Graduate Council policies listed under GCAC-300 Admissions Policies.
 International applicants may be required to satisfy an English proficiency requirement; see GCAC-305 Admission Requirements for International Students for more information.